 The Insurance Monitor is aware that mid-term variations and adjustments to policies may make a “like for like” comparison more difficult.
 Insurance companies should apply sound commercial judgment in deciding how best to provide a “like for like” comparison, that is meaningful and not misleading to the policyholder.
 Where considered helpful, insurance companies may include explanatory information below the renewal premium comparison to achieve this provided the explanatory information does not contradict the information in the section 30 order.

 Yes.
 Refer note 7 of the Guidance.
 An insurance company may express the information in the order using alternative wording so long as the essence of the information is retained.

-The Insurance Monitor has indicated that a period of up to 12 weeks will be allowed for insurance companies to achieve full compliance.
-Compliance checks on relevant policies will therefore be undertaken at any time after that time.
+The Insurance Monitor expects insurance companies to achieve full compliance by 1 July 2019.
+Compliance checks on relevant policies will be undertaken at any time after that .

 The Insurance Monitor has the discretion to take enforcement action against any non-compliance of section 30.
 The maximum penalty for non-compliance is set at 200 penalty points, which currently equates to $22,000.
 The penalty applies to each individual instance of non-compliance.